 Being able to talk to your customers about everything from your branding to displays to products to layout can be vital feedback for thriving in a retail environment.

 Moving forward with your pop-up shop

-No matter how post-pandemic consumer trends shake out, one aspect of pop-ups will remain unchanged: they offer an affordable first step into physical retail for digital brands and entrepreneurs who want to connect with their community.
-Online will always be a key distribution and marketing channel, but physical retail is where brands can create long-lasting connections with their customers.
+No matter how consumer trends shake out in 2023 and beyond, one aspect of pop-ups will remain unchanged: they offer an affordable first step into physical retail for digital brands and entrepreneurs who want to connect with their community.
+Online will always be a key distribution and marketing channel, but physical retail is where you can create long-lasting connections with your customers.